-If the JU's use of these materials, documents or information would risk compromising legitimate interests, the beneficiary concerned may request the JU not to use it (see Article 52).
+If the JU's use of these materials, documents or information would risk compromising legitimate interests, the beneficiary may request the JU not to use it (see Article 52).

-The right to use a beneficiary's materials, documents and information includes:
+The right to use the beneficiary's materials, documents and information includes:

-- (a) use for its own purposes (in particular, making them available to persons working for the JU or any other EU institution, body, office or agency or body or institutions in EU Member States; and copying or reproducing them in whole or in part, in unlimited numbers); - (b) distribution to the public (in particular, publication as hard copies and in electronic or digital format, publication on the internet, as a downloadable or non-downloadable file, broadcasting by any channel, public display or presentation, communicating through press information services, or inclusion in widely accessible databases or indexes); - (c) editing or redrafting for communication and publicising activities (including shortening, summarising, inserting other elements (such as meta-data, legends, other graphic, visual, audio or text elements), extracting parts (e.g. audio or video files), dividing into parts, use in a compilation); - (d) translation; - (e) giving access in response to individual requests under Regulation No 1049/200149, without the right to reproduce or exploit; - (f) storage in paper, electronic or other form; - (g) archiving, in line with applicable document-management rules, and
+- (a) use for its own purposes (in particular, making them available to persons working for the JU or any other EU institution, body, office or agency or body or institutions in EU Member States; and copying or reproducing them in whole or in part, in unlimited numbers); - (b) distribution to the public (in particular, publication as hard copies and in electronic or digital format, publication on the internet, as a downloadable or non-downloadable file, broadcasting by any channel, public display or presentation, communicating through press information services, or inclusion in widely accessible databases or indexes); - (c) editing or redrafting for communication and publicising activities (including shortening, summarising, inserting other elements (such as meta-data, legends, other graphic, visual, audio or text elements), extracting parts (e.g. audio or video files), dividing into parts, use in a compilation); - (d) translation; - (e) giving access in response to individual requests under Regulation No 1049/200150, without the right to reproduce or exploit; - (f) storage in paper, electronic or other form; - (g) archiving, in line with applicable document-management rules, and - (h) the right to authorise third parties to act on its behalf or sub-license the modes of use set out in Points (b), (c), (d) and (f) to third parties if needed for the communication and publicising activities of the JU.